-This pecan tree will yield around 48 nuts per pound with 53% kernel.
+This Carya illinoinensis pecan variety will yield around 48 nuts per pound with 53% kernel.
 The pecan nuts are robust and tend to grow in clusters.
 Oconee’s shells are easy to break open and keep intact halves, allowing you to have a taste of the delicious nut right away.

 Please note the large nut size of the tree appears with age.
 The older the tree, the larger and more high quality the nuts the tree produces!
 The time of year for harvest date is in the fall in October.
 Pecan nuts will appear after the 5th year.

 Oconee Pecan Tree Information

 The Oconee is a fairly low-maintenance tree, and is moderately resistant to scab and disease resistant in most environments.
 It is resistant to pecan phylloxera disease.
 It is a cross selection from Schley x barton and was released in 1989.

 Oconee is a Type 1 pollinator and should be pollinated with Type 2 pecan trees like Elliot Pecan or Kanza Pecan.
 Pecan tree pollination is important for producing large bushels of nuts year after year.
 You can compare different pecan trees with this blog.